KatherineMichel/agile-sprint-playbook/organization-and-customer-development/high-level-research.md

 One page "Day in the life of the customer" user story, including:
 * [Customer Workflow Diagram](http://steveblank.com/?attachment_id=8997)

-Product
-* Product vision
-* Product features
-* Product benefits
-* Jobs the product will do

 Before and After
 * "Before" visualized (without product)